Hopes fade for 100 miners missing after landslide near Myanmar jade mine

-Rescue workers had recovered 113 bodies when the search was suspended on Monday evening, Khin Kyaw, a local police officer, told Reuters.
-Two of the bodies recovered were women, he said.
+Rescue workers had recovered 104 bodies when the search was suspended on Sunday night, state newspaper the Global New Light of Myanmar reported on Monday.

-Heavy equipment has been brought in to assist the digging in Hpakant, the site of the landslide in a mountainous area in the northern Kachin State that produces some of the world’s highest-quality jade.
+It is unclear what caused a mountain of mining debris to give way early on Saturday in Hpakant, a mountainous area in northern Kachin State that produces some of the world’s highest-quality jade.

+The mines and soil dump sites are hazardous and deaths among workers picking through the slag piles for jade are common.

+An estimated 100 people are still missing, according to officials in the region, and the death toll was expected to rise as the search resumed on Monday, said Tin Swe Myint, head of the Hpakant Township Administration Department.

-“We just don’t know how many people exactly were buried since we don’t have any data on people living there,” Tin Swe Myint, head of the Hpakant Township Administration Department, said on Sunday.
+“We just don’t know how many people exactly were buried since we don’t have any data on people living there,” he told Reuters by telephone on Sunday.
 “It was just a slum with these ... workers living in makeshift tents.”

-A man-made mountain of earth excavated from mines gave way in the early hours of Saturday, smashing into a makeshift settlement at the foot of the slag heap and burying mine workers as they slept.

-The mines and soil dump sites are hazardous and deaths among the many migrant workers who pick through the slag piles for jade are common.

-An official from the Myanmar Gems Enterprise, a division of the Ministry of Mines that oversees the mining and sales of jade and other gems, said that landslides at dump sites were “very common.”

 Ko Sai, a miner who was at a nearby camp, said the landslide hit around 3 a.m., when many miners were sleeping.